AbhishekMeharda/CovidIndiaMapBackend/README.md

 # CovidIndiaMapBackend
-# This is a graph plotted using python.
+# This is plotted using python.